SWIFTSIM/emulator/README.md

 The package requires a number of numerical and experimental design packages.
 These have been tested (and are continuously tested) using GitHub actions CI to use the latest versions available on PyPI.
-See `requirements.txt` for details for the packages required to develop SWIFT Emulator.
+See `requirements.txt` for details for the packages required to develop SWIFT-Emulator.
 The packages will be installed automatically by `pip` when installing from PyPI.